opf/openproject/docs/user-guide/work-packages/baseline-comparison/README.md

 By default, Baseline will compare to 8 AM local time of the relevant day.
 You can change this to any other time of your choosing.

+>[!NOTE]
->**Note:** These are relative comparison points, which means that _Yesterday_ will always refer to the day before the current day, and not a specific date.
+>These are relative comparison points, which means that _Yesterday_ will always refer to the day before the current day, and not a specific date.
 You can use these to set up "running" baselines that show you all changes within the past day or week.

 ### A specific date